VinAIResearch/plasticbag-faster-rcnn/README.md

 python3 integrate_pascal_voc.py
 ```

 Now, **PlasticVNOI** is integrated into `VOCdevkit2007/VOC2007` folder.
-You may want to checkout the folder to understand better what happened.
+You may want to checkout the folder to understand what happened.

 ### Demo and Test with pre-trained models
 1. Download pre-trained model